Use this net worth calculator to show where you stand financially. Net worth is defined as...show more instructions

 A net worth statement is simply a personal balance sheet.
-It shows you where you stand financially.
+It shows where you stand financially.

 In other words, your personal net worth is calculated by listing all that you own, and then subtracting all that you owe to get a net number.

-Before you determine your net worth, you will want to gather together all your available financial documents, which includes your recent bank and loan statements.
-Once you have that, start the calculation by listing all of your assets with their values.
-Add together all your assets to get your total assets (the calculator does this for you).
-Your goal should be to continually increase your assets which will include the following:
+The first step in calculating your net worth is to gather all the necessary financial documents, which includes your recent bank and loan statements.
+Once you have the required information, start the calculation by listing all of your assets with their values.